Sleep Calculator

 Common Sleep Questions

 How many hours of sleep do I need?
-Most adults need 7–9 hours per night, often corresponding to 5–6 sleep cycles.
-Teens and older adults have different ranges.
-If you wake groggy, try adjusting your sleep window by 15–30 minutes and aim to wake at the end of a 90-minute cycle.
+Most adults need 7-9 hours per night, corresponding to 5-6 sleep cycles.
+If you wake groggy, try adjusting your sleep window by 15-30 minutes to better align with cycle boundaries.

 What's the best time to sleep?
 Align sleep with your circadian rhythm by keeping a consistent schedule.
 Use this bedtime calculator to find an optimal window based on your desired wake time or current bedtime.

-Explore more in our Learn About Sleep hub and sleep blog for in-depth guides.
+Explore more in our Learn About Sleep hub and sleep blog, including how to fall asleep fast.

 How This Sleep Calculator Compares

 Unlike a generic sleep chart or simple sleep tracker, this calculator uses 90-minute sleep cycle modeling to recommend precise bedtimes and wake up times.
-It also accounts for sleep latency (the minutes it takes to fall asleep) by suggesting multiple options across cycles, improving your chances of waking at the end of a REM or light sleep stage.
+It also accounts for sleep latency by suggesting multiple options across cycles, improving your chances of waking at the end of a REM or light sleep stage.

 Benefits of Using a Sleep Cycle Calculator

-• Reduce morning sleep inertia and grogginess by timing wake-ups.
+• Reduce morning sleep inertia and grogginess by timing wake-ups to cycle ends.

 • Build a consistent sleep schedule aligned to your circadian rhythm.